alfredanand/Getting-and-Cleaning-Data/README.md

 The data used is data collected from the accelerometers from the Samsung Galaxy S smartphone.

-A full description is available at the site where the data was obtained:http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Data for the project is available here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The primary script is run_analysis.R, which does the following.
+The primary script is run_analysis.R, which does the following:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+There will be 2 output files:

+1. tidydata1.csv - Full set of observations which are means and standard deviations
+2. tidydata2.csv - Means and standard deviations averaged per subject and activity

 For details of the data definition, please refer to CodeBook.md